rrramble/ielts/README.md

 Other hints related to Lexical resource:

 - Appropriate collocations: not ~~`luxurious dinner`~~ but `delicios dinner`; not ~~`delicious hotel`~~ but `luxurious hotel`.

+## Paraphrase

-- Range of vocabulary: paraphrase meaning, synonymize words and use a range of topic-specific words.
+This covers the criterion `Range of vocabulary`: paraphrase meaning, synonymize words, and use a range of topic-specific words.

-## Changing words in paraphrasing

 Find a synonym that covers **the same meaning** absolutely.

-It is even better to use the same word again than to use a synonym with an error or than use an improper synonym.
+However, it is better to use the same word again than to use a synonym with an error or to use an improper synonym.

 Consider changing the ending or adding a suffix, like `-ing` or `-ed`.
 This also counts as the use of another word.